 Username and Password

-WordPress has a default username “admin” set for the primary admin account, however this username can be changed.
-Changing the username to either an email ID or an actual name makes the site more secure.
-The less predictable the username is, the more difficult it is for hackers to break-in.
+WordPress has a default username of “admin” set for the primary admin account; however, this username can be changed.
+Changing the username to an email ID or an actual name makes the site more secure.
+The less predictable the username, the more difficult it is for hackers to break in.

-When deciding on a password, choose a series of random numbers and letters that hold no particular meaning.
-Try using a blend of upper and lowercase alphabets along with numbers and punctuation marks.
+When deciding on a password, choose a series of random numbers and letters without meaning.
+Try blending upper- and lowercase letters, numbers, and punctuation marks.
 The more random the password, the harder it is to crack.
-Keep the length of the password from 8-10 characters so that it is harder to decipher.
-Change the password on a regular basis to ensure the WordPress security of the delicate information on the servers.
+Keep the password length from 8 to 10 characters, making it harder to decipher.
+Change the password regularly to ensure WordPress security for the delicate information on the servers.

 Limited Login Attempts

-Brute force attacks use numerous alphameric combinations to breach into WordPress websites.
-Even if these sort of persistent attacks go unsuccessful, they require an immense amount of processing power and server memory, causing the site to become slow.
-The simplest method to fend off brute force attacks is to restrict the number of login attempts.
-By installing login protection plugins, IP addresses that are constantly trying to login can be tracked.
+Brute-force attacks use numerous alphameric combinations to breach WordPress websites.
+Even if these persistent attacks are unsuccessful, they require immense processing power and server memory, causing the site to become slow.
+The simplest method to fend off brute-force attacks is to restrict the number of login attempts.
+By installing login protection plugins, IP addresses constantly trying to log in can be tracked.
 Upon multiple failed login attempts, the IP address is blocked from visiting the site’s login page.

 Login Authentication

-Going that extra mile and setting up a two-step login authentication further fortifies the WordPress server from any external threats.
-By employing login authentication plugins, logging into a WordPress site will require a code that will be sent to the admin/user’s mobile.
-Anyone attempting to login in by force will either be redirected or blocked.
+Going the extra mile and setting up a two-step login authentication fortifies the WordPress server from external threats.
+Logging into a WordPress site requires a code sent to the admin/user’s mobile using login authentication plugins.
+Anyone attempting to log in by force will either be redirected or blocked.

 Changing The WordPress Login Page URL

-A site can fall victim to a brute force attack only if the URL of the login page is known by the hackers.
-WordPress Security via obscurity is a method of hiding or changing the login page by changing the login page’s URL, making the wp-admin directory and wp-login.pho pages undetectable.
-Changing the page’s URL to something unique will make the login page impenetrable to potential breaches.
+A site can fall victim to a brute force attack only if the hackers know the URL of the login page.
+WordPress Security hides or changes the login page’s URL via obscurity, making the wp-admin directory and wp-login.pho pages undetectable.
+Changing the URL to something unique will make the login page impenetrable to potential breaches.

 Securing WordPress Admin Control Panel and Database

-Wp-admin directory is the core of WordPress websites; it has control over every other part of the site.
-If this area of the site gets infiltrated by a hacker, the entire site can be brought down.
-Taking security measures such as password protecting the wp-admin directory can make breaking into it a lot harder.
+The wp-admin directory is the core of WordPress websites; it controls every other site part.
+If this site area gets infiltrated by a hacker, the entire site can be brought down.
+Taking security measures such as password protection for the wp-admin directory can make breaking into it much harder.
 The website owner will have two passwords, one to access the WordPress admin area and the other for the login page.
-In this way, the website owner can either grant access or restrict access to specific areas to the users.
+In this way, the website owner can grant or restrict users access to specific areas.
 It’s better to hire a WordPress web designer to

 SSL

-Employing SSL (Secure Socket Layer) is extremely important for any page that holds confidential information.
+Employing SSL (Secure Socket Layer) is extremely important for any page containing confidential information.
 It gives the page an extra level of security by turning the http to https.
-SSL safely transfers data between the user browsers and the server.
+SSL safely transfers data between user browsers and the server.
 It consists of a private key and a public key.
-SSL jumbles up sensitive information into something random and unreadable for anyone who tries to get a hold of the information.
-The private key is used at the browser end to make sense of the scrambled information once again.
+SSL jumbles sensitive information into something random and unreadable for anyone accessing it.
+The private key is used at the browser’s end to make sense of the scrambled information again.

-Obtaining an SSL certificate has an effect of the site’s Google rankings, it has been observed that sites with an SSL certificate rank higher than those without it.
-Furthermore, majority of the browsers restrict access to sites without an SSL certificate.
+Obtaining an SSL certificate affects a site’s Google rankings.
+Sites with an SSL certificate rank higher than those without it.
+Furthermore, most browsers restrict access to sites without an SSL certificate.

 Back-up

-An off-site back-up should always be kept in case the WordPress site’s security does not hold up, it’s better to be safe than sorry.
-Automatic back-ups are the backbone of any WordPress site.
-Think of back-ups as a last resort or the last line of defense, when all the security plugins are breached, and all the data is compromised, the site can rise stronger and better than before without the loss of any essential data.
+If the WordPress site’s security does not hold up, an off-site backup should always be kept.
+It’s better to be safe than sorry.
+Automatic backups are the backbone of any WordPress site.
+Think of backups as a last resort or the last line of defense.
+When all the security plugins are breached and all the data is compromised, the site can become more robust and better than before without losing essential data.

-Multiple copies of the site should be kept in a physical drive that isn’t connected to the internet in any way.
-In this way, there is always an assurance that the site’s data is always safe.
+Multiple site copies should be kept on a physical drive that isn’t connected to the Internet.
+This ensures that the site’s data is always safe.

 WordPress Database Table Prefix